mihailthebuilder/fight-alerts-backend/README.md

 # Fight Alerts Backend

-Backend service to track upcoming MMA fights, writtine in Go and deployed using AWS serverless architecture.
+Backend service to track upcoming MMA fights, written in Go and deployed using AWS serverless architecture.

 # Commands